-Casualty or Condemnation.
+Proceeds of Casualty or Condemnation; Possible Reamortization.
 A multifamily mortgage loan may experience an involuntary prepayment, which is the early receipt of all or a portion of the principal of a loan other than as a result of a voluntary prepayment by the borrower or a default on the loan.
 Many multifamily mortgage notes provide that the borrower is not required to pay a prepayment premium if an involuntary prepayment results from receipt of casualty insurance proceeds or a condemnation award affecting the related mortgaged property.
 Unless the prospectus supplement otherwise provides, if we collect a prepayment premium as the result of an involuntary prepayment due to casualty or condemnation, we will not pass through any share of the premium to certificateholders.

 Casualty insurance proceeds generally are not applied against the unpaid principal balance of the related loan.
 Instead, these proceeds generally are used to restore or repair the mortgaged property (as long as the loan is not then in material default) and are not passed through to certificateholders.
 However, all or part of the proceeds may be applied against the unpaid principal balance if permitted by the mortgage loan documents.
 In that case, the proceeds will be passed through to certificateholders as a full or partial prepayment of principal.
 Condemnation award proceeds generally are applied against the unpaid principal balance of the related loan as long as the loan is not then in material default.
 If the mortgaged property was affected by the condemnation but continues to operate, all or a portion of the proceeds may be used to repair or restore the mortgaged property if that use is permitted by the mortgage loan documents.
 If condemnation proceeds are applied against the unpaid principal balance, the proceeds will be passed through to certificateholders as a full or partial prepayment of principal.

 When condemnation or casualty insurance proceeds are applied against the unpaid principal balance, some loans may permit or require reamortization of the remaining unpaid principal over the remaining amortization period.
+Reamortization is the adjustment of the monthly payment amount to an amount sufficient to pay the then-remaining principal balance of the loan, together with interest at the then-applicable rate, in equal monthly payments for the remaining term of the loan.
 If a reamortization occurs, the amount of principal and interest paid by the borrower each month will be reduced.
 This reduction in payment will cause a corresponding reduction in the amount of principal and interest passed through to the certificateholders each month, affecting your yield.
 The prospectus supplement will identify any loans that permit or require reamortization.
+See "RISK FAC-TORS-Yield and Prepayment Factors-Other Prepayments-If any mortgage loans in your pool permit reamortization of principal after a partial prepayment of principal, monthly distributions on your certificates will be reduced."